MagalixCorp/kubeguard-actions/helm/README.md

 The UI calls a simple REST API to retrieve a welcome message to display to the user.

-The chart is intended to serve as an example of how a team should build, package and deploy to Kubernetes clusters using Anaxes artifacts and best practices.
+The chart is inended to serve as an example of how a team should build, package and deploy to Kubernetes clusters using Anaxes artifacts and best practices.

 A Helm Deployment Template is used to deploy the UI app.